The Complete Lake Bled Guide: Everything You Need for the Perfect Trip

 The lakefront hotels are gorgeous but pricey — expect 150-250 EUR/night in summer for anything with a view.
 Hotel Park is the most iconic (it's where the original cream cake comes from), but it's also where every tour bus parks.

-My recommendation: stay one block back from the lake in Bled town.
+The smarter move: stay one block back from the lake in Bled town.
 Guesthouses and apartments there run 60-100 EUR/night, and you're a 5-minute walk from the water.
 Places like Vila Prešeren or Pension Berc offer excellent value.

 Budget option: Bled has a great hostel scene.
 Hostel Bled is right in town, and Castle Hostel 1004 has an unbeatable location.